jhirn/k8s-example/infrastructure/README.md

 ```

-The first time you deploy an appliction there may be a delay in the service starting up.
+The first time you deploy an application there may be a delay in the service starting up.
 In that case, NOTES.txt will provide the following instructions:

 ```
 NOTES: